datacite/tasks/product_specifications/34_fdkhjfb5/readme.md

 ### CRITICAL

 1. As a Saleforce Manager, I would like that when a Member application is approaved in Saleforce a Member account is generate in Fabrica (Production), So that I do not spend time on generating it manually.
-1. As a Saleforce Manager, I would like that when a Opportunity is created in Saleforce a Member account is generated in Fabrica (Stage), So that I do not spend time on generating it manually.
+1. As a Saleforce Manager, I would like that when a Opportunity is created in Saleforce a Member account is generated in Fabrica (Test), So that I do not spend time on generating it manually.

 ### Detailed User Stories